colmap/colmap/doc/install.rst

 Installation
 ============

-You can either download one of the pre-built binaries from https://demuc.de/colmap/ or build the source code manually.
+You can either download one of the pre-built binaries or build the source code manually.
+Executables for Windows and Mac and other resources can be downloaded from https://demuc.de/colmap/.
+Executables for Linux/Unix/BSD are available at https://repology.org/metapackage/colmap/versions.
+Note that the COLMAP packages in the default repositories for Linux/Unix/BSD do not come with CUDA support, which requires manual compilation, which is relatively easy on these platforms.

 ------------------
 Pre-built Binaries